Our Small Plastic Horned Toad (Horned Lizard)

-Our cute little plastic horned lizard or horney toad is lifelike, and therefore a wonderful addition to your school project, desert diorama, or plastic animal collection.
+Our cute little plastic horned lizard or horny toad is lifelike, and therefore a wonderful addition to your school project, desert diorama, or plastic animal collection.
 The words "HORNED LIZARD" are moulded into the bottom of the plastic animal.
 The plastic is solid, and just a little bit flexible.
 The 2 1/4-inch measurement is from the horned toad's face to the end of its tail.
-Be sure to see our other neat lizard toys and gifts.
+Be sure to see our other neat lizard toys, replicas, and gifts.

 When I was a youngster and we'd catch horned toads on my dad's ranch, I was fooled into dropping one when it squirted blood.
 I though I'd damaged the animal, even though I was being very careful!
-We didn't make the linked video, but we thought it was interesting.
-It will open in a new tab or window.
-When you're finished viewing, you can close the new browser tab or window to return to this page.
+I didn't realize that nature had devised this blood stream to be especially effective with coyotes.
+(See the video below!)

 This product hasn't received any reviews yet.
 Be the first to review this product!